tdongsi/tdongsi.github.io/source/_posts/Python/2016-04-16-best-friend-forever.markdown

 After looking at the graph for the last example (shown above), it is apparent to me that is not the case and I actually need some graph algorithm.
 The key observations that I can draw from the above graph are:

-1. Each cyle in the directed graph is a candidate for solution circle.
+1. Each cycle in the directed graph is a candidate for solution circle.
-1. If the kids form a cycle with length >= 3, then there is no way to insert another kid into that cycle to form a circle that satifies the requirements.
+1. If the kids form a cycle with length >= 3, then there is no way to insert another kid into that cycle to form a circle that satisfies the requirements.
    * In the example above, for the cycle 2->8->6->2, if there is a kid that is BFF to (i.e., a node pointing to) any one of them, we can still not create a larger circle.
    * The cycle is a candidate for solution itself.
 1. If the kids form a cycle with length == 2 (called "mutual BFFs" in my code), then you can keep chaining kids who are friends of friends to those kids to form a "path".
 You can create a circle from **one or more** "paths".